Is Johnny Depp’s trial against Amber Heard in court today?

 The trial in Depp’s suit began on 11 April.
 The first four weeks of testimony have painted a harrowing portrait of the former couple’s tumultuous relationship as the jury heard testimony from both actors as well as a string of other people who knew them.

-Heard testified on 4 and 5 May before the court entered a week-long break, with proceedings set to resume on 16 May.
+Heard testified on 4 and 5 May before the court entered a week-long break.
+Proceedings resumed with more testimony from Heard on 16 May before she stepped off the stand the following day.

 Here’s a look at what comes next: